 I want know what it’s like to live a life uninhibited by the restraints of my vision being fully reliant on a piece of plastic I have to wear on my face every waking moment.
 These simple things are all things that I have NEVER been able to experience since I was eight.

-If you can help in any small way, please do.
-I can’t possibly express enough how important this is to me.
 It may seem trivial to some – most people can see without glasses or are able to at least wear contact lenses – but it actually has been something that has tormented me for my entire life.